seL4/camkes-tool/README.md

 * Desktop widget, helps to manage multiple monitors.
 (MAKE SURE TO GO TO Qt5 version) http://doc.qt.io/qt-4.8/qdesktopwidget.html
 * Modularise in such a way that Controller doesn't rely on Qt, so that graphics library can be changed easily
 * With titles, can do &, like "C&ase sensitive", which would make it possible to select Case Sensitive button with alt+a
+* Change "Angle" in connection_widget to better name